presslabs/toplytics/readme.txt

 = 1.4 =
 Fix some display bugs.
+Add i18n support.
-Add 'thumbnail' and 'show views' options to widget.
+Add 'featured image' option to widget.
 Add functions to use the functionality outside the sidebar.
 Search for custom theme templates in plugin folder and also in current theme folder.
 Simplify the template syntax.